Mattlavelle966/CPADiscordBot/README.md

   Will display Syntax and Command cheat sheets
 ### Professional Development
 - [ ] **Mock Interview Practice**
-  Potential integration with ChatGPT to simulate technical interviews.
+  Potential integration with ChatGPT to simulate technical interviews.--matt
 - [ ] **Stack Overflow/Documentation Lookup**
   A quick reference tool to search Stack Overflow and other documentation directly from Discord, with Gravey.